-Tip: Keep Things Organized!
+Pro Tip: Keep Things Organized!

 Trust us, your life will be so much easier (and safer) if there isn’t a jumble of live wires spewed all over the floor of your van.

 We concealed all of our electrical components in a compartment under the seat of our flip top bench.
-We screwed our blade fuse box to the floor and screwed our switches, inline fuse holders, and inverter to the plywood walls of the enclosure.

 This keeps the wires out of the way, and also takes tension away from the electrical connections so they’re less likely to come loose while driving.

 - 12V electrics and wiring for my campervan conversion (Van Dog Traveller)

 - From Van to Home ebook (Van Dog Traveller)